 Changes in behavior

 Problems with balance and coordination

-Changes in your vision
+Changes in your eyesight

-Losing feeling in your legs or arms
+A loss of feeling in your legs or arms

 Mental health problems like anxiety and depression

 Living a healthy lifestyle can help you better control HIV and prevent the progression to AIDS.
-Eating a healthy diet and maintaining a healthy body weight, exercising regularly, practicing safe sex, and following your medicine regimen are all important steps in managing HIV.
+Vital steps in handling HIV are:

 The University of Chicago Medicine

 5841 S. Maryland Avenue